Hazimism

+Due to al-Hazimi's reluctance to directly comment on the subject of politics, there exist varying beliefs among the Hazimi movement, leading some to argue that it does not present itself as a unique manhaj.
+Hazimis spans from direct Salafi-jihadist elements currently aligned with Boko Haram and formerly associated with ISIS, to those hesitating to explicitly criticise the Saudi monarchy.
+Hazimis regard participation in the democratic system or process as grounds for takfir and a nullifier of Islam, considering it equivalent to prostrating to an idol.

 Beliefs

 Contemporary Salafi-Jihadi movements base their beliefs on the teachings of theologians such as Ibn Taymiyyah and Muhammad ibn Abd al-Wahhab.
-However, al-Hazimi asserted that the doctrines put forward by contemporary Salafi-Jihadi thinkers were not to be blindly followed; challenging the consensual authority of Ibn Taymiyyah.
-This outlook would completely shake the ideological foundations of the Salafi-Jihadi movement.
+However, al-Hazimi asserted that the doctrines put forward by contemporary Salafi-jihadi thinkers were not to be blindly followed, challenging the consensual authority of Ibn Taymiyyah.
+This outlook would completely shake the ideological foundations of the Salafi-jihadi movement.
 Hazimi's doctrines were also highly influenced by the doctrines of the Egyptian militant Islamist ideologue Sayyid Qutb.

-Central to Hazimism is the doctrine of takfir al-‘adhir ("excommunication of the excuser").
-Wahhabi movement regards the Takfir (religious excommunication) of polytheists as a duty.
-As per the third "nullifier" in his treatise Nullifiers of Islam, Muhammad ibn 'Abd al-Wahhab writes that those who do not takfir polytheists are themselves, unbelievers, whether that is because they doubt their disbelief or otherwise.
-The crux of the dispute between Hazimis and Salafis, Wahhabis, Jihadis, ISIS, etc. was over the concept known as al-‘udhr bi’l-jahl (i.e, “excusing on the basis of ignorance") a belief which the Jihadis consider as a restraint on excessive takfir.
-To justify their claims, various Hazimi ideologues assert that Ibn Taymiyyah was against the principle of al-‘udhr bi’l-jahl in affairs of shirk (polytheism).
-Al-Hazimi categorically rejects al-‘udhr bi’l-jahl for matters he considers to be of "greater polytheism" (al-shirk al-akbar) and "greater disbelief" (al-kufr al-akbar), such as voting in elections, supplicating to the dead, etc. In these scenarios, al-Hazimi states that those who refuse to pronounce takfir by citing al-‘udhr bi’l-jahl are unbelievers as per the third nullifier.
-Although not affiliated to jihadists himself, al-Hazimi's views influenced a number of jihadists who went on to join the Daesh.
-These fringe elements within ISIS who adopted Hazimi's doctrines came to be known as “the Hazimis” (al-Hazimiyya, al-Hazimiyyun).
+Central to Hazimism is the doctrine of takfir al-'adhir ("excommunication of the excuser").
+In his treatise Nullifiers of Islam, Muhammad ibn Abd al-Wahhab writes that those who do not excommunicate (takfir) unbelievers are themselves, unbelievers, whether that is because they doubt their disbelief (kufr) or otherwise.
+Hazimism differs from mainline Wahabbism by rejecting the concept of al-'udhr bi'l-jahl ("excusing on the basis of ignorance"), which asserts that those who doubt the disbelief of a disbeliever due to their own ignorance are not disbelievers.
+This concept is considered by jihadis to be a restraint on excessive takfir.

+To justify their claims, various Hazimi ideologues assert that Ibn Taymiyyah was against the principle of al-'udhr bi'l-jahl in affairs of shirk (polytheism).
+Al-Hazimi categorically rejects al-'udhr bi'l-jahl for actions he considers to be of "greater polytheism" (al-shirk al-akbar) and "greater disbelief" (al-kufr al-akbar), such as voting in elections and supplicating to the dead.
+Al-Hazimi states that those who refuse to pronounce takfir on the performers of such actions on the basis of al-'udhr bi'l-jahl are themselves unbelievers.

 History

 Al-Hazimi in Tunisia

-Between December 2011 and May 2012, Al-Hazimi delivered four lectures in Tunisia.
-He was supported by the Islamic Good Society and Hay al-Khadra’ Mosques Committee.
+Between December 2011 and May 2012, al-Hazimi delivered four lectures in Tunisia.
+He was supported by the Islamic Good Society and Hay al-Khadra' Mosques Committee.
 While the members of the former were arrested for financing terrorism, the latter had maintained links to Ansar al-Sharia in Tunisia (AST).
 With the aid of the committee, al-Hazimi founded the Ibn Abi Zayd al-Qayrawani Institute for Sharia Sciences, which promoted his teachings.
 His views were also amplified through AST's Facebook page.